 The Department of Philosophy at Queen's University is recognized internationally for its research excellence in political philosophy and cognate fields like normative ethics, applied ethics (especially animal ethics and bioethics) and legal philosophy.
-It also has strengths in continental philosophy, ancient philosophy, history of philosophy, metaphysics and epistemology, philosophy of language, and philosophy of science.
+It also has strengths in continental philosophy, early modern philosophy, ancient philosophy, history of philosophy, metaphysics and epistemology, philosophy of language, and philosophy of science.
 The Department’s faculty include eight members of the Royal Society of Canada (seven fellows and one member of the College of New Scholars, Artists, and Scientists), Ontario’s Research Chair in Bioethics, and Canada's Research Chairs in Political Philosophy and the Philosophy of Law.
 For more about our Faculty's research, visit our Faculty pages.

 This page highlights some of the Department's research groups (link jumps below), including the Animals in Philosophy, Politics, Law, and Ethics (APPLE) research group, the Education and Philosophy in Conversation (EPiC) project, and Political, Moral, and Legal Philosophy at Queen's.
 Also highlighted are some research projects (link jumps below) that enjoy substantial external funding.